NovatecConsulting/technologyconsulting-showcase-supplierdomain/README.md

 - do a purchase with a non existing Supplier
 - do a delivery for the PurchaseOrder with id 1 from the first purchase call

 The smoketest.sh script consist of two sub scripts - the setup-db.sh and business-calls.sh script.
 The first one setup the database of the orderdomain via some REST calls.
 The data for the calls could be found in the folder ./resources/smoketest/data.
-The second script starts/stops a mockserver which is used for emulating the manufature domain in the business calls.
+The smoketest script additionally starts/stops a mockserver which is used for emulating the manufature domain in the business calls.
 The exceptations for the calls could also be found in data folder.
+All three scripts have the optional parameters -h for setting the host and -p for setting the port of the domain which is called.
+The host defaults to localhost and port to 9080.

 ## openAPI
 check [openAPI](http://localhost:9080/api/explorer/) if the server is running for the  API of the domain